Moog | Initial Patch Templates for Synths with No Digital Presets

 TABLE OF CONTENTS

-- Moog DFAM (Drummer from another Mother) - Semi-Modular Analog Percussion Synthesizer
+- DFAM (Drummer from another Mother) - Semi-Modular Analog Percussion Synthesizer

-- Moog Matriarch - Semi-Modular 4-note Paraphonic Analog Synthesizer
+- Matriarch - Semi-Modular 4-note Paraphonic Analog Synthesizer

-- Moog Minimoog Model D - Analog Monophonic Synthesizer
+- Minimoog Model D - Analog Monophonic Synthesizer

 Mother-32 - Semi-Modular Analog Synthesizer